 A planner is also a great way to help your child keep up with long-term projects too.
 If your child is like mine, they tend to wait until the last minute to complete a major project or assignment a day or two before it is due.
 We all know that when we procrastinate on a project, it doesn’t always come out the way we anticipated it.

 Focus on Building Time Management Skills With Order Out of Chaos Planner

 So next time your child is sent home with a project, take the time to teach them how to break it down into smaller tasks or milestones.
 This will teach them time management and help them factor in a buffer, we all know what can go wrong before a major deadline so that they can complete the project on time.
 Learning time management skills is a necessary life skill.
 So if you find your tween or teen dawdling, try using the Order Out of Chaos planner to help them see “time”.
 How can you learn time management if you can’t see everything on your schedule?
 A schedule and how much time it takes to do something is one of the best remote learning tools to have.

 Utilize Your Child’s Teacher

 Don’t be afraid to reach out to your child’s teacher for additional support.
 They are there to help your student get through the school year successfully and help you maintain your sanity over concepts that you may not remember how to do.
-Often times, if you child is struggling, they also can send additional resources to help your child or even give your student a one on one small session over zoom after the school day is over.
+Oftentimes, if your child is struggling, they also can send additional resources to help your child or even give your student a one-on-one small session over zoom after the school day is over.